CesarAguilar23/demos/README.md

 # demos
-Some examples of previous work, all generated with dummy data and independently.
+Some examples of previous work, all generated with dummy or publicly available data and independently.